 - Use of the tools of digital transformation

-Starting in 2022, students in Erasmus+ programs who plan their outward and return journeys in a more environmentally friendly way will receive an additional grant.
+Students in Erasmus+ programs who plan their outward and return journeys in a more environmentally friendly way will receive an additional grant.
 Organize your trip by bus, train or carpool and you will receive in addition to your Erasmus+ Mobility Grant a one-time stipend of 50 EUR as well as an additional stipend for up to 4 travel days.
 You must cross at least one national border in order to receive the grant.
 For the travel days there are daily rates set according to the country category.

 - For study abroad: You will receive further information on how to apply after submitting your acceptance letter to the International Office.